 The second is the bigger issue of cell organelles and their symbiotic origin.
 The mitochondria in your cells originated from bacteria; long ago, some primitive cell ate some bacteria.
 Instead of digesting them, they incorporated them.
 Over time, most of the genes from the ingested bacteria were transferred to the nucleus; modern mitochondria contain only a few genes, but are largely dependent on host genes.
 Similarly, chloroplasts originated by such an event, involving the ingestion of photosynthetic cyanobacteria.

 The acquisition of chloroplasts by sea slugs is another such event.
 Studying such events adds to our basic understanding of how we got here.

-The article: Horizontal gene transfer of the algal nuclear gene psbO to the photosynthetic sea slug Elysia chlorotica.
-(M E Rumpho et al, PNAS 105:17867, 11/18/08.)
+The article, which is freely available: Horizontal gene transfer of the algal nuclear gene psbO to the photosynthetic sea slug Elysia chlorotica.
+(M E Rumpho et al, PNAS 105:17867, November 18, 2008.)
 The introduction to the paper gives a nice discussion of the context.
 You can also get to a couple of short movies by clicking on "Supporting Information".
 (There is a link to the article in the news story; click on the doi number.)

 For other "photosynthetic animals":